 Julie flowered into a highly sought out jazz vocalist in Southern California, and performed with many San Diego musicians such as Shep Meyers, Steve O’Connor, Joe Marillo, Pat Danna, Flip Oakes, Duncan Moore, Russell Bizzett, Kevin Green, Sky Ladd, Mikole Kaar, Bob Campbell, Tim McMahon, Trip Sprague, Tommy Gannon, John Opferkoch, Nathan Souders, Bob Boss, and Bryan McConnell, among others.

 Julie released her debut CD, Love Is Here, in 2004.
 This CD features Julie singing standards arranged by Bryan McConnell.
 It is an eclectic mix of songs performed with an original, smooth, and lasting sound.
-She has also recorded vocals for many other recording artists in both Northern and Southern California, as well as Jacksonville, Florida.
+She has also recorded vocals for many other recording artists in Northern and Southern California, as well as Jacksonville, Florida and Asheville, North Carolina.

 In addition, Julie created a system designed to teach students, young and old, how to read music in just 10 classes, through the use of basic percussion instruments.
 Her unique system prepares the student to launch into any instrument, or musical pursuit.
 Julie was involved in the professional development of other music teachers in the school district, providing both her curriculum and training to the music programs at other schools.

-Julie also has taught private lessons in both voice and piano for 25 years, conducted choral works for children and adults, and was co-musical director at the San Marcos United Methodist Church.
-In 2008 she opened McConnell’s Music with co-owner, Bryan McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.
-Currently, Julie teaches voice and piano classes at Haywood Community College.
+Julie also has taught private lessons in both voice and piano for 26 years, conducted choral works for children and adults, and was co-musical director at the San Marcos United Methodist Church.
+In 2008 she opened McConnell's Music with co-owner, Bryan McConnell, with great success for 6 years, serving over 100 students, organizations, and community members per year, with quality music and education.